ili-meco/AzureAI-Search-OpenAI-Lab/Modules/Module6-AzureAIFoundryIntegration.md

 2. Forwards user queries to your prompt flow endpoint
 3. Returns the responses to the frontend

-## Step 7: Understanding the Landing Zone Approach
+## Step 7: Security Considerations for Production Deployments

-In a landing zone architecture, Azure AI Foundry is deployed with:
+For production deployments of Azure AI Foundry, consider these security best practices:

 1. **Network Isolation**:
    - Private endpoints for all connections